Tween girls on Instagram. Here’s a sneak peek:

 Why are we allowing them to buy into the idea that the sole measure of their worth is their appearance, and what other people have to say about it?

-On the surface, Instagram looks very positive and affirming.
+On the surface, tween girls on Instagram make the platform look very positive and affirming.
 Who doesn’t love a compliment after all?

 But the truth is, it’s Lord of the Flies out there.